-If you are buying your first home, you may be entitled to the First Home Owners Grant (FHOG) of up to \$20,000 (until Dec 2017).
-The grant grant helps offset the cost of stamp duty, assisting you to get into your own home.
-In QLD, you will generally be eligible if you are an Australian citizen or permanent resident; you/ your spouse have never owned a residential property anywhere in Australia before; have not previously received a First Home Owners Grant; are 18 years or older; and plan to build your home, valued under \$750,000 within 12 months of receiving the grant and live in it continuously as your principal residence for at least six months.
+If you are buying your first home, you may be entitled to the First Home Owners Grant (FHOG) of up to \$10,000.
+The grant helps offset the cost of stamp duty, assisting you to get into your own home.
+In WA, you will generally be eligible if you are an Australian citizen or permanent resident; have never owned a residential property anywhere in Australia before; have not previously received a First Home Owners Grant; are 18 years or older; and plan to buy your home within 12 months of receiving the grant and live in it continuously as your principal residence for at least six months.